 This article describes how to configure access policies (802.1X) on UniFi switches for wired clients.
-This article includes instructions on how to configure using the RADIUS server built-in to the UniFi Security Gateway and also controller configuration examples to point to your own authentication server.
+This article includes instructions on how to configure using the RADIUS server built-in to the UniFi Security Gateway and also UniFi Network configuration examples to point to your own authentication server.

 - UniFi Switch